snehjp2/snehjp2.github.io/_pages/about.md

 In my freetime, I enjoy weightlifting, biking, and adding records to online shopping carts which never get checked out.

+**I’m currently on the job market!** I am looking for postdoc, research scientist, or ML researcher roles.
+Please feel free to email me if you want to chat!

 ![UIUC Covid predictions](/files/university_covid_model.png)
 \
 *My alma mater referenced in a xkcd comic*